Free BMI Calculator Online: Check Your Body Mass Index in 2026

 | 40 and above | Obese Class III | Extremely high risk |

-You can calculate BMI manually using this formula:
+You can calculate BMI manually using one of these formulas:

-Or simply use the free BMI calculator above — enter your weight and height and get your result instantly in both metric and imperial units.
+Or simply use the free BMI calculator above - enter your weight and height in any unit (kg, lbs, oz, or stones) and get your result instantly.

 Limitations of BMI

 BMI is a useful screening tool but it has limitations.
-It does not distinguish between muscle and fat — a very muscular athlete may have a high BMI but actually have very low body fat.
-It also does not account for age, gender, or where fat is distributed on your body.
+It does not distinguish between muscle and fat, a very muscular athlete may have a high BMI but actually have very low body fat.
+It also does not account for age, gender, ethnicity, or where fat is distributed on your body.

+Research suggests that BMI cut-offs may underestimate health risk in some ethnic groups and overestimate it in others.
 For a complete health assessment, always consult your doctor alongside using BMI as a guide.
-For authoritative BMI information visit the World Health Organisation website or NHS BMI page.
+For authoritative BMI information, visit the CDC BMI page or the World Health Organisation website.

 How to Improve Your BMI